Xiveta/DeltaLauncher/README.md

 An unofficial launcher designed to simplify the installation and management of Delta Online, a fan-made reimagining of Gears of War 3 for PC with modern enhancements.

-⚠️ Legal Disclaimer
+## ⚠️ Legal Disclaimer

-This project is an independent compatibility tool and is not affiliated with, endorsed by, or connected to Microsoft, Epic Games, The Coalition, or the Delta Online developers.
+This project is an independent third-party launcher and is not affiliated with, endorsed by, or connected to Microsoft, Epic Games, The Coalition, or the Delta Online developers.

-This launcher does not host, store, or distribute any game files, services, or authentication systems All downloads, authentication requests, and content retrieval are performed using external and official sources provided by Delta Online
+- This launcher **does not own, host, or distribute any game files or content**
-This project only replicates the behavior of the original launcher for compatibility purposes (e.g. Linux environments)
+- All files, assets, and services used by this launcher belong entirely to the Delta Online project
+- All downloads and authentication requests are performed through **external servers controlled by Delta Online**

+👉 This project only provides a tool to interact with those services.

+👉 None of the content accessed through this launcher is created, owned, or distributed by this repository.

+👉 Any issues, complaints, or legal concerns regarding the game, its files, or its distribution must be directed to the Delta Online project.

+👉 This project has **no control over external servers, content, or services** used by the launcher.

 🚀 What is Delta Online?